 The Insect Zoo is managed by Ginny Mitchell, a program assistant in the entomology department.
 She’s also known as the Bug Lady of Iowa and loves introducing children and adults to her favorite arthropods.
 The zoo’s traveling exhibit visits schools around the state, averaging 325 programs a year.
 In the past six years, the Insect Zoo has traveled to 91 of the 99 Iowa counties, educating more than 150,000 children.

-- Iowa State University Announces New Staff at Research Farms
+- Iowa State University Professor Honored for Research Leadership

 Earlier this year the former deans of the College of Agriculture and Life Sciences welcomed Daniel J. Robison, the current holder of the Endowed Dean’s Chair in the College of Agriculture and Life Sciences.
 The deans shared views about the future and the past.